rmwoody/shiny-template/README.md

 # shiny-template
 Template for modular shiny

+Template for continuous integration with modular shiny apps.

 ## Next Additions

 - *User Logo*: User logo on the right of the navbar.